 I say ‘found myself’ because I tended to sit down and write using the stream of consciousness method – which is literally writing whatever comes into your head and following your train of thought wherever it goes.

-This is great at first and I would certainly urge you to do this in the beginning as it is a great way to begin practicing the art and craft of writing as well as establishing a writing routine.
+This is great at first and I would certainly urge you to do this in the beginning.
+Using the stream of consciousness is a great way to begin practicing the craft of writing as well as establishing a writing routine.

 HOW TO CHOOSE A THEME WHEN WRITING FOR CHILDREN